Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

 ## Glossary

 In this section, you should list any terms that are used in the document that may not be immediately obvious to a naive reader.
 Each group member must supply at least one term.
 Each term should be written in the following format:

-* **Term:** The term that is being defined.
-This should be a single word or phrase that is being defined.
-  * **Definition:** A definition of the term.
-This should be a short description of the term that is being defined.
-This should be a single sentence that describes the term.

 * **Player**:
 *  **Definition**: The user playing the game